-Our last Pulse Meeting held on Wednesday, 10 February was the first for 2021 allowing updates from individuals and services across the sector to exchange information relating to the Western Australian Alliance to End Homelessness (Alliance) Strategy to End Homelessness.
+Our Pulse Session held on Wednesday, 10 February was the first for 2021 allowing updates from individuals and services across the sector to exchange information relating to the Western Australian Alliance to End Homelessness (Alliance) Strategy to End Homelessness.

 Executive Officer for the Alliance John Berger hosted the session and ran through a number of updates.